 Automate has more than 600 pre-built actions to choose from.
 This video provides you with an overview and description of each available action.
-Join Richard Schoen, Director of Document Management Technologies, as he provides an overview of all the automation actions available in Automate.
+Join automation expert Richard Schoen as he provides an overview of all the automation actions available in Automate.
 He goes through each individual action and explains how you can use them to get the most out of Automate.
 In this video, you’ll learn:

 - Where to find the actions in the Automate Task Builder